Home

 We formulated several constraints to ensure the model was realistic and adhered to the problem’s requirements:

-Capacity Constraints: These ensured that the total number of servers (in terms of their slot size) in each data center did not exceed the available slots.
+•Capacity Constraints: These ensured that the total number of servers (in terms of their slot size) in each data centre did not exceed the available slots.

-Stock Balance: The stock of servers in each data center at any given time step was balanced by the previous time step’s stock, plus additions and incoming moves, minus removals and outgoing moves.
+•Stock Balance: The stock of servers in each data centre at any given time step was balanced by the previous time step’s stock, plus additions and incoming moves, minus removals and outgoing moves.

-Demand Constraints: We guaranteed that the sum of added, moved, and held servers in any data center would not exceed the predicted demand.
+•Demand Constraints: We guaranteed that the sum of added, moved, and held servers in any data centre would not exceed the predicted demand.

 3. Objective Function

-Our objective function was designed to maximize overall profit by considering several factors, including:
+Our objective function was designed to maximise overall profit by considering several factors, including:

-Energy Consumption: We considered the energy costs associated with running servers in each data center, using the average energy cost across data centers as a baseline.
+•Energy Consumption: We considered the energy costs associated with running servers in each data centre, using the average energy cost across data centres as a baseline.

-Server Lifetime Expectancy: We introduced a weighting factor for the remaining lifespan of each server, prioritizing the use of servers with longer remaining lifetimes to avoid unnecessary replacements, using a queue.
+•Server Lifetime Expectancy: We introduced a weighting factor for the remaining lifespan of each server, prioritising the use of servers with longer remaining lifetimes to avoid unnecessary replacements, using a queue.

 Key Features of Our Solution

-Dynamic Server Allocation: The LP model dynamically allocated servers based on predicted demand, ensuring that we minimized server idle times and avoided unnecessary server purchases or removals.
+•Dynamic Server Allocation: The LP model dynamically allocated servers based on predicted demand, ensuring that we minimised server idle times and avoided unnecessary server purchases or removals.

-Elastic Demand Handling: We incorporated an elastic demand system that adjusted server allocation based on fluctuations in demand.
-If a data center had an excess capacity of servers, we reallocated them to other data centers with higher demand.
+•Elastic Demand Handling: We incorporated an elastic demand system that adjusted server allocation based on fluctuations in demand.
+If a data center had an excess capacity of servers, we reallocated them to other data centres with higher demand.

-Profit Maximization: The solution maximized profit by balancing server movement and energy costs, ensuring that any moves between data centers resulted in a net gain in profitability.
+•Profit Maximisation: The solution maximised profit by balancing server movement and energy costs, ensuring that any moves between data centers resulted in a net gain in profitability.

-Scalability: The model was designed to scale with the addition of more data centers, server types, and time steps, making it applicable for real-world server fleet management.
+•Scalability: The model was designed to scale with the addition of more data centres, server types, and time steps, making it applicable for real-world server fleet management.

 Challenges and Solutions